 If your tastes lean more towards latter Han Dynasty poetry or you have a forever-burning desire to tell the true story of Second Punic War – but in the style of a sea shanty, of course – you can totally self-publish that as well.

 You are the CEO of You, Inc. after all.
 But if you want a career as a professional author you must consider the market.

 Finding the Sweet Spot

 This doesn’t mean you have to sell out, whatever that means.
 But you do have to seek the overlap between what you like to write and what actually sells.

-Commercial considerations don’t end there – not if you are focused on making a living out of self-publishing.
+Commercial considerations don’t end there – not if you are focused on building a career.
 If you are just a hobbyist, that’s perfectly fine and valid.

 (And that’s not intended in any pejorative sense whatsoever.
 Both paths are valid.
 Just clearly delineating between writers seeking to build a full-time income and everyone else because the former requires a different toolkit.)

 The career-minded self-publisher should note that novels sell much better than short stories.
 (But here’s some specific advice for short story writers.)
 And it’s far easier to build a full-time income if you write a series versus only publishing standalones.
 At least, that’s true for most genres and niches.

-You’ll find that virtually every piece of self-publishing advice must be caveated.
+Virtually every piece of self-publishing advice must be caveated.
 Writers and readers and books are so diverse that often anything goes.
 Some generalities are necessary when dispensing advice, though, or else everything will end up qualified to death.
 So, let’s proceed with this firmly in mind: there’s an exception to every rule and authors love breaking rules.